nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:exclamation: For advanced users:** You can set the delivery date of an order that is yet to be delivered to a past date in the storage file, `cakecollate.json`.
 The application will not be able to warn you that you have added an invalid delivery date.
 As such, you are recommended to add/edit a delivery date through the application itself.

 ##### `INDEX`
 Each order is given a particular index so that you can easily refer to an order for certain commands.
-In particular, the index of an order can be found in the [orders box](#221-sections-of-the-ui).<br>
+In particular, the index of an order can be found beside the name of the customer in the [orders box](#221-sections-of-the-ui).<br>
 Prefix: `none`
 * It can contain positive integers greater than or equal to 1, but should not be greater than the total number of orders in the orders box.<br>